mohammedsalemsayed-dev/AI_SYSTEM_CANONICAL/README.md

 ## How it was built

-Built over about three days as a tight back-and-forth between me and Claude Code.
+Built as a tight back-and-forth between me and Claude Code.
 I designed the architecture and wrote a plan for each stage; Claude drafted the first implementation of each; then we went round on it — I reviewed every diff, debugged what didn't hold up, and made the keep-or-cut calls (the game-engine layer, for